Priesemann-Group/icomo/README.md

 [PyMC](https://www.pymc.io/welcome.html) to build, automatically differentiate and fit compartmental models.

-A central part of the toolbox, is the possibility to wrap JAX functions to be used in PyMC models (see [here](https://icomo.readthedocs.io/en/stable/api/jax2pytensor.html)) which is used tro wrap the [Diffrax ODE solvers](https://docs.kidger.site/diffrax/api/diffeqsolve/), but might be also useful for other projects.
+A central part of the toolbox is the possibility to wrap JAX functions to be used in PyMC models (see [here](https://icomo.readthedocs. io/en/stable/api/jax2pytensor.html)), which is used tro wrap the [Diffrax ODE solvers](https://docs.kidger.site/diffrax/api/diffeqsolve/), but might be also useful for other projects.